Prevent malware infection

 Sites that aggressively open popups and display misleading buttons often trick users into accepting content through constant popups or mislabeled buttons.

-To block malicious websites, use a modern web browser like Microsoft Edge which identifies phishing and malware websites and checks downloads for malware.
+To block malicious websites, use a modern web browser like Microsoft Edge that identifies phishing and malware websites and checks downloads for malware.

 If you encounter an unsafe site, click More […] > Send feedback on Microsoft Edge.
 You can also report unsafe sites directly to Microsoft.